Improwised/kb.repairrabbit.github.io/content/features/invoices.md

 As you will click on “Add” button , it will display an empty invoice.
        (Screenshot)

-Fill all the necessary details required in invoice and click on “ save ” button .
+Fill all the necessary details required in invoice and click on “save” button .
        (Screenshot)

 As you will click on “Save” button ,invoice will be created.

-New Invoice for Existing customers
+New Invoice for Existing customers : (Underline this)

 Go to << Invoices
         (Screenshot)